-At the end of semester 2 you can communicate on level A2 in Spanish as defined by the Common European Framework of Languages (CEFR), emphasising speaking and listening skills.
-Please see table below.
-This is a language course for business purposes: you will learn how to communicate in Spanish in a professional environment.
+At the end of the SECOND semester, you will be able to reach level A1.2 in Spanish, as defined by the Common European Framework of Languages (CEFR), focusing on all four language skills emphasizing speaking and listening skills.

+This is a language course for university students: you will learn how to communicate in Spanish in an educational environment.